Tetris Sequence

 The world is full of falling objects, falling people, falling buildings, falling faces, falling lives.

 You cannot save them from falling.
-The falling is inevitable.
-But you can guide the things you love toward meaningful landings.
+The fall is inevitable.
+But you can guide what you love toward more meaningful landings.

 Leaves fall.
 Rain falls.
 Then more rain falls.
 Then more leaves fall.
-Angels fall.
+Even angels fall.

-Wills and walls fall.
+Wills and walls both fall.
 Bridges and waterfalls fall.
 But they all land differently, unendingly, dependingly.

-A dying friend once told me, referring to the pain of life, which is the pain of death: “You cannot avoid the pain, but you can avoid adding to the pain by not trying so hard to avoid it.”
+A dying friend once told me, referring to the pain of life, which is the pain of death: “You cannot avoid the pain, but you can avoid adding to it by not trying so hard to avoid it.”

 He wasn’t dying when he said this, I was.
 Then I lived.
-Then later he was dying, but then even later, he also lived.
+Then later he was dying, but then even later than that, he also lived.

 One day we’ll both be dead.
-One of us will die before the other.
+One will die before the other.
 But we were always falling.

-You can’t not fall, but you can with humility redirect your downward inertia into a meaningful lateral motion.
-You can also spin, and allow yourself to be spun.
+You can’t not fall, but you can with humility convert downward inertia into meaningful lateral motion.
+You can also spin, or allow yourself to be spun.

 But you first must accept that you can’t stop falling.

-Nothing goes up, not ever, not really, not in the long run, except your age and heart-rate as you observe the world with increasing scrutiny, in increasing pieces, falling faster and faster.
+Nothing goes up, not ever, not really, not in the long run, except your age and heart-rate and the price of things.

 Five, seven, one, none — here is what we forget: if the fragments of this world failed to fall, they would never have the chance to interlock; to forestall evanescence; to become communities; to never vanish in a cataclysm of ghostly unity.

-In Tetris this event is given a score and is called a “line.”
+In Tetris, this event is given a score and called a “line.”

-Falling as people we eventually land in roles, relationships, families, towns, nations, designations inescapable and negotiated, inherited and abandoned, and, eventually — retroactively — destinies.
+Falling as people we eventually land in roles, relationships, families, towns, nations, designations inescapable and negotiated, inherited and abandoned, and, eventually — retrospectively — destinies.

-But if we can fit where we land, as awkward as it may seem at first, we may achieve a meaningful utility, an aesthetic vitality, and momentary prominence in being supported by and by supporting our fellow fallen and interlocked fragments.
+But if we can fit where we land, as awkward as it may seem at first, we may achieve a meaningful utility, an aesthetic vitality, and momentary prominence in being supported by and by supporting our fellow fallen, interlocked fragments.

 Then we may achieve the best possible ending in life, to vanish in a flash of acceptance, interconnection, and harmony.
-To end up as one part of a horizontal “line,” feted members of a transectional continuity, though we began alone and falling.
+To end up as part of a horizontal communion, feted members of a trans-sectional continuity, though we began alone and falling.

-Does a shape, when it leaves , when it joins the paradise of horizontal contiguity, return to the tumbler of inchoate forms to later fall back down again?
+Does a shape, when it leaves , when it joins the paradise of cross-sectional contiguity, return to the tumbler of inchoate forms to later fall back down again?

 Or does it simply cease to be, making the forms that fall later entirely new individualities?

-All we need to know is that as we become nothing, new forms we resemble and may even be reborn as continue to ratchet down from the heavens from which we all have ratcheted, turning and being turned, rotating, being rotated, sliding, being slid, etc.
+All we need to know is that as we become nothing, new forms we resemble and may even be reborn as, continue to ratchet down from the heavens from which we all have ratcheted down, turning and being turned, rotating, being rotated, sliding, and being slid.

 The greatest and rarest thing in Tetris occurs when you manipulate a piece so it lands in such a way as to clear a line that also clears the whole field of play — leaving for a moment, before the next form descends, a digital landscape of pristine emptiness that represents maximum detachment from the built-up gunk of the past.